 Like most other symptoms and discomforts in pregnancy, SPD symptoms vary from woman to woman.
-Some women find relief in exercise, while others find that movement exacerbates the condition or is impossible due to the hips being too "floppy".
+Some women find relief in exercise, while others find that movement exacerbates the condition, or is impossible due to the hips being too "floppy."
 Some women are able to continue their daily activities, others are limited, and still others will have to use crutches or wheelchairs by the end of their pregnancy.

 Even a woman with moderate SPD may find it difficult to walk normally.
-The loosened pelvic bones will create a waddling gait, and the instinctive tendency to keep the knees as close together as possible can lead to imbalance and appearance of clumsiness.
+The loosened pelvic bones will create a waddling gait, and the instinctive tendency to keep the knees as close together as possible can lead to imbalance and the appearance of clumsiness.
 This grows more noticeable as the weight of the baby increases.

-When and Where You May Notice Symptoms
+When and Where Will You Notice Symptoms?